Infant formula shortage throws the West Wing into crisis mode – KION546

 As the crisis began to unfold, officials struggled with who should be the face of the crisis: the FDA, the Domestic Policy Council or the National Economic Council.
 All three were working to address the issue.
 Health and Human Services Secretary Xavier Becerra was departing for Indonesia.
 Eventually, officials from the NEC were some of the first to go on television, with the head of the FDA appearing only days later.

-Administration officials have felt the solutions were largely out of their control.
-Though Biden spoke with the Abbott CEO last week, aides have been unable to get a clear answer from the company on why it has yet to reopen the plant.
+Though Biden spoke with the CEOs of Reckitt and Gerber, two of the other baby formula companies, last week, aides have been unable to get a clear answer from Abbott on why it has yet to reopen the plant.

 The result: Formula that babies are drinking every day in countries all over the world had not been deemed safe enough for American babies, instead leaving many American babies without any formula at all as FDA officials have defended their efforts as moving carefully to prevent a potential spiral of additional health problems for babies.

-Note: CORRECTION: A previous version of this story incorrectly stated which baby formula companies President Joe Biden had spoken with.
-He spoke with the CEOs of Reckitt and Gerber.